Travel Update

 Combine Iceland & Greenland

-One of the few ways to fly to Greenland is via Iceland.
-So why not pair both destinations for a memorable Nordic getaway?
+One of the ways to fly to Greenland is via Iceland.
+So why not combine both destinations for a memorable Nordic getaway?

-First you would travel to Reykjavík, Iceland’s capital, before flying to Ilulissat, a small town on the west coast of Greenland.
-After a few days immersed in the oustanding nature here, you’ll fly back to Iceland.
-Pick up your rental car to road trip around the famous Ring Road.
+We recommend travelling to Reykjavík first, Iceland’s capital, before flying to Ilulissat, a small town on the west coast of Greenland.
+After a few days immersed in the outstanding nature here, you’ll fly back to Iceland.
+Pick up your rental car and take a road trip around the famous Ring Road.

 This is a great way to experience the different cultures and flavours of the Nordics.
 Visit a top travel destination, Iceland, and go off the beaten path in Greenland.
 You’ll definitely have bragging rights for exploring this part of the world.

-Since 2012, the United Nations’ has revealed the results of its World Happiness Report each year.
-In this survey all 156 countries are ranked in order of “happiness” after evaluating six cornerstones of wellbeing: income, freedom, trust, healthy life expectancy, social support and generosity.
+Every year since 2012, the United Nations has released a World Happiness Report.
+In this survey, 156 countries are ranked after evaluating six cornerstones of wellbeing.
+These are income, freedom, trust, healthy life expectancy, social support and generosity.

-All 5 of the Nordic countries – Finland, Denmark, Norway, Iceland and Sweden – are in the top 8 happiest nations in the world.
+All 5 of the Nordic countries – Finland, Denmark, Iceland, Sweden and Norway – are often in the top 10 happiest nations in the world.
 Clearly, the Nordic region is doing something right!

 colourful houses and blue skye at Nyhavn in Copenhagen, Denmark